ViktorPisarczyk/Levigram_FE/README.md

 # Levigram – Private Family Social App 👨‍👩‍👧‍👦✨

 Levigram is a **private social media app** for family & close friends.
-It creates a safe space to share posts, pictures, and memories, only accessible via invitation.
+It creates a safe space to share posts, pictures, videos and memories, only accessible via invitation.

 ---